Skip to content

 }

-Note the expiry-date in the response.
-You have until this time to access the temporary store object that's stored in the S3 Standard storage class.
+In the message that you receive after the restore is complete, note the expiry-date.
+You have until the expiry date that's shown to access the temporary object that's stored in the S3 Standard storage class.
 The temporary object is available with the archived object that's in the S3 Glacier Flexible Retrieval or S3 Glacier Deep Archive storage class.
-After the expiry-date elapses, Amazon S3 removes the temporary object.
+After the expiry date passes, Amazon S3 removes the temporary object.
 You must change the object's storage class before the temporary object expires.
-To change the object's storage class after the expiry-date, initiate a new restore request.
+To change the object's storage class after the expiry date, initiate a new restore request.

 Change the object's storage class to Amazon S3 Standard

 To change the object's storage class to Amazon S3 Standard, use copy.
-You can overwrite the existing object or copy the object into another location.
+You can overwrite the object, or copy the object into another location.

-Warning: If you're using version 1.x of the AWS CLI, then verify that the multipart threshold is set to 5 GB before you copy an object.
-Otherwise, when the object size is larger than the multipart thresholds of the AWS CLI, you lose the object's user metadata.
-To preserve user metadata for objects larger than 5 GB, use version 2.x of the AWS CLI.
+Warning: If you're using version 1.x of the AWS CLI, then set the multipart threshold to 5 GB before you copy an object.
+Otherwise, you lose the object's user metadata when the object size is larger than the multipart thresholds of the AWS CLI.
+To keep user metadata for objects that are larger than 5 GB, use version 2.x of the AWS CLI.

-(Optional) To increase the multipart threshold of the AWS CLI, run the following command:
+(Optional) To increase the multipart threshold of the AWS CLI, run the following configure command:

 aws configure set default.s3.multipart_threshold 5GB

-To overwrite the existing object with the Amazon S3 Standard storage class, run the following command:
+To overwrite the object with the Amazon S3 Standard storage class, run the following cp command:

 aws s3 cp s3://awsexamplebucket/dir1/example.obj s3://awsexamplebucket/dir1/example.obj --storage-class STANDARD

-To perform a recursive copy for an entire prefix and overwrite existing objects with the Amazon S3 Standard storage class, run the following command:
+To perform a recursive copy for an entire prefix and overwrite objects with the Amazon S3 Standard storage class, run the following cp command:

 aws s3 cp s3://awsexamplebucket/dir1/ s3://awsexamplebucket/dir1/ --storage-class STANDARD --recursive --force-glacier-transfer

-Note: Objects that are archived to S3 Glacier Flexible Retrieval have a minimum storage duration of 90 days.
-Objects that are archived to S3 Glacier Deep Archive have a minimum storage duration of 180 days.
-If you overwrite an object in S3 Glacier Flexible Retrieval before the 90-day minimum, then you're charged for 90 days.
-Similarly, for objects that you overwrite in the S3 Glacier Deep Archive before the 180-day minimum, you're charged for 180 days.
+Note: Objects that you archive to S3 Glacier Flexible Retrieval have a minimum storage duration of 90 days.
+Objects that you archive to S3 Glacier Deep Archive have a minimum storage duration of 180 days.
+If you overwrite objects in either storage class before the minimum storage duration, then you're charged for the for the entire minimum duration.

-To copy the object into another location, run the following command:
+To copy the object into another location, run the following cp command:

 aws s3 cp s3://awsexamplebucket/dir1/example.obj s3://awsexamplebucket/dir2/example2.obj

-Note: For suspended buckets or buckets with versioning turned on, this step creates additional copies of objects.
-These additional objects also incur storage costs.
+Note: For suspended buckets or buckets with versioning turned on, the preceding step creates additional copies of objects.
+The additional objects also incur storage costs.
 To avoid storage costs, remove the non-current versions that are still in the Amazon S3 Glacier storage class.
 Or, create an S3 Lifecycle expiration rule.

 Related information

-How can I initiate restores for a large volume of Amazon S3 objects that are currently in the S3 Glacier or S3 Glacier Deep Archive storage class?
+How do I restore a large volume of Amazon S3 objects that are in the S3 Glacier Flexible Retrieval or S3 Glacier Deep Archive storage class?

 How do I use the restore tiers in the Amazon S3 console to restore archived objects from Amazon S3 Glacier storage class?